frogfreg/ray-tracer/readme.md

 ![Trajectory of projectile](./images/projectile.png)

-## Currently at chapter 3
+## Finished chapter 3

-Todo: create function to get the inverse of a matrix
+Not much to show here, but now I can calculate the inverse of a matrix and other useful properties of matrices